aa-rohan/Scraper-Demo-API/README.md

 # Product Scraper Application - Backend

 This is the backend portion of the Product Scraper Application, developed using Ruby on Rails.
-This application allows users to scrape product details from e-commerce websites by providing a URL.
+This application allows users to scrape product details from e-commerce websites (Currently only Daraz and Flipkart are supported) by providing a URL.
 The scraped data is stored in a PostgreSQL database and can be managed and viewed via a responsive UI.
 The backend is designed to handle web scraping, data storage, and asynchronous updates using Redis and Sidekiq.

 ## Features